 Also, due to the fact that the settlement element and license element for past and future use are the major central business, the Company does not present these two elements as different revenue streams in its statement of operations.
 The Company does not expect to provide licenses that do not provide some form of settlement or release.
-The Company derived approximately 93% of its revenues for the three months ended March 31, 2016 from the one-time issuance of non-recurring, non-exclusive, non-assignable licenses for certain of the Company's patents, with the balance comprised of recurring royalties.
+The Company derived approximately 100% and 99% of its revenues for the three and six months ended June 30, 2016, respectively, from the one-time issuance of non-recurring, non-exclusive, non-assignable licenses for certain of the Company's patents, with the balance comprised of recurring royalties and approximately 79% and 91% of its revenues for the three and six months ended June 30, 2015, respectively, from the one-time issuance of non-recurring, non-exclusive, non-assignable licenses for certain of the Company's patents, with the balance comprised of recurring royalties.

-The Company's subsidiaries entered into two license agreements during the three months ended March 31, 2016.
+The Company's subsidiaries entered into 9 and 11 new license agreements that generated revenue during the three and six months ended June 30, 2016, respectively.